milena-t/PhD_chapter1/README.md

 # Uniform Genome annotations for comparative genomics

+------ This has the MIT license, but if you use my code it would be really nice of you would cite this repository or the associated publication (TODO add).
+Thank you! ------

 This is all the code that was used in the first chapter of my thesis where I create uniform de-novo genome annotations to investigate gene family evolution in coleoptera.
 I implement and evaluate a uniform pipeline and remove as much technical bias as possible.
 The important aspects are:

 * start with repeatmodeller and repeatmasker, even if the assembly is already masked